pratikshasamane/pratikshasamane/README.md

 <h3 dir="auto">I'm Pratiksha,</h3>

-An aspring Software Engineer.
-In the past, I worked as a Software Developer at Brainstorm Force.
-I have experience working on WordPress and other technologies too.
+An aspiring Software Engineer.
+Previously, I worked as a Software Developer at Brainstorm Force, where I gained valuable experience working with WordPress and other technologies.
+I am passionate about bridging the gap between technical skills and non-technical skills to achieve success.

-I am a fun-loving, goal-oriented, optimistic personality.
-I believe success lies on the line joining technical skills & non-technical skills too.
-An avid reader & definitely not a quitter.
+As a fun-loving and goal-oriented individual, I approach challenges with optimism and determination.
+I believe that success comes from the synergy of both technical expertise and well-rounded non-technical abilities.
+Apart from my professional pursuits, I am an avid reader who enjoys expanding my knowledge and exploring new ideas.
+I embrace challenges wholeheartedly and never shy away from putting in the effort required to achieve my goals.

 <h2 dir="auto">📦 Languages and Tools:</h2><br>
 <p>